aieditor-team/AiEditor/docs/ai/codeblock.md

 # Code Block AI Configuration

-In the code editor component, there are two AI functionalities related to  `"AI automatic comment insertion" ` and `"AI code interpretation" `.
+In the code component, there are two AI functionalities related to  `"AI comment" ` and `"AI code explain" `.
 As shown in the following image:

 ![](../assets/image/codeblock-ai-en.png)